 Because of anonymity and The online world has become a playground for malicious activity.
-Because there are many sites that run WordPress, spammers and hackers have a high incentives to infiltrate them since a lot of sites run similar code.
+Because there are many sites that run WordPress, spammers and hackers have high incentives to infiltrate them since a lot of sites run the similar code.

 Site Statistics and Analytics

 Google Analytics tracking code can easily be added to a WordPress site and usually does not require experience with HTML.
-Also plugins like Jetpack will send you an email to let you know when your site is down so you can take appropriate action.
+Also, plugins like Jetpack will send you an email to let you know when your site is down so you can take appropriate action.

 - Google Analytics